Mixed Media Encaustic. Traditional 16x20 canvas. Given as a gift to my folks for their 50th Wedding Anniversary.

-This Psalm and many others speak of Christ.
 I think sometime after making my decision to follow Christ public, I went through a time of testing.
 Jesus went through a time of testing in the wilderness.
 Perhaps this was one of His valleys while on earth.
 And He is our Shepherd.

 6x6 Canvas Panel, Encaustic

 “Deep calls to deep at the sound of Your waterfalls; All Your breakers and Your waves have rolled over me.”
 (Psalms 42:7)

 “The kingdom of God does not come with observation; nor will they say, ‘See here!’ or ‘See there!"‘ For indeed, the kingdom of God is within you” (Luke 17:2—21).

 I love the sound of a waterfall or simply rain pouring down.
 In times when I was having a particularly difficult day, I found that standing under the shower head with the water just pouring over me was like it was washing away pain.
 And I have felt the need or desire to go deeper in my faith and be more purposeful in my walk with the Lord.
 The Spirit of Christ is in me.
 At times feeling driven to prayer over others.
 I do think that as our relationship deepens with God, it should likewise deepen toward others.

 12x12 Canvas Panel, Mixed Media Acrylic